 Teaching for Authentic Intellectual Work: Standards and Scoring Criteria for Teachers' Tasks, Student Performance, and Instruction

 (2018) Fred M. Newmann, M. Bruce King, and Dana L. Carmichael

-To purchase, please email The AIW Institute.
-The email will contain a form for you to complete to create your order, and the price per book is $12.95 plus shipping.
+To purchase, please click the "Purchase" button.
+An email will contain a form for you to complete to create your order.

 Authentic Intellectual Work: Improving Teaching for Rigorous Learning